One of the overwhelming themes of 2020 was diversity and inclusion. For good reason: the inequities in our society are impossible to ignore.

 Photography

-Look at the imagery that your company uses, and determine if it’s homogenous, or represents a fully diverse community.
+Look at the imagery that your company uses, and determine if it’s homogenous, or fully reflective of a diverse community.
 A communications audit can analyze the photography that your company uses in its brochures, collateral, social media, websites and ads.
 Ideally, your employees and customers should see themselves in your photography.

-Update your brand guide to mandate imagery that represents a diverse range of cultures and lifestyles in 2021 (and beyond).
+Update your brand guide to mandate imagery that represents a diverse range of ages, ethnicities, abilities and lifestyles.
 Change the images that you use throughout your communications and marketing.
 Resources like TONL can help companies update their image libraries.

 Recruiting